glitchdotcom/dotenv/README.md

 {
 	type: "KEY_VALUE",
 	key: "SOME_KEY",
-	value: " some value", // notice the extra space in front
 	fullKey: "  SOME_KEY",
+	value: " some \n value", // notice the extra space in front
+	escapedValue: " some \\n value",
-	fullValue: " some value",
+	fullValue: " some \\n value",
 	quote: '"', // quote and originalQuote contain the quote that was used
 	originalQuote: '"'
 }